IBM-Cloud/iot-sensor-tag/publish/README.md

     $ git clone git@github.com:IBM-Bluemix/iot-sensor-tag.git

 ## Prerequisites
-Since this Node app uses the IBM IoT Cloud you must [signup for an account](https://internetofthings.ibmcloud.com/#/) and register the device that will be publishing the data.
+Since this Node app uses the IBM IoT Cloud you must create an IoT service in Bluemix in order to create an organization and register devices.
+To create an IoT service

+1. Log into bluemix.net.
+2. Go to the catalog and create an new IoT service.
+Give the service the name iot-sensor-tag.
+3. In the App dropdown select "Leave Unbound".

-After you register for the IoT Cloud beta you can follow the below steps to register a device.
+After you create a new IoT service you will need to launch the dashboard to register a device.
+In the Dashboard in Bluemix, select the IoT service you just created and click Launch to launch the IoT dashboard.
+Follow the the steps below to register your device.

 1. Click the Devices tab
 2. Click Add Device